berrysauce/trex/docs/index.md

 ## This is trex 🦖

-trex is template manager in the form of a CLI app.
-You can creat, organise, and clone-from template directories.
+trex is a template manager in the form of a CLI app.
+You can create, organize, and clone-from template directories.
 It doesn't matter if the template is a directory on your machine or a GitHub repository: with trex you only need a few seconds to actually get to coding.
 Not only that, but trex is really easy to use.

 ## Why you should use trex

-Getting started with a new project? trex helps you out by initialising a project directory with a virtual environment and all packages installed in one command.
+Getting started with a new project? trex helps you out by initializing a project directory with a virtual environment and all packages installed in one command.
 This makes creating a new FastAPI project, for example, even easier.

 ## Features & Roadmap

-- [x] Organise templates (create, remove, list)
+- [x] Organize templates (create, remove, list)
 - [x] Make project from local directory template
 - [ ] Make project from GitHub template
 - [ ] Run scripts automatically on creation
-- [ ] Create virtualenv automatically and import requirements on creation
+- [ ] Create a virtual environment automatically and import requirements on creation

 ## How to install trex